 Australia is all about adventures, discovering new places and new cultures – So avoid spending all of your time in big cities.
 Step out of your comfort zone and be adventurous…

-13. Don’t go off-trails in National Parks
+13. But don’t go off-trails in National Parks

 Nationals Parks in Australia are huge and it’s easy to get lost when you leave the marked trails.
 Also, remember to tell people where you’re going…